Seaweed Soap Recipe with Skin-Nourishing Sea Kelp

 Once collected, rinse the seaweed thoroughly in cold water to remove sand and muck, and then pat dry with a kitchen towel.
 After that, you can either freeze, dry, or use the seaweed fresh.

 Seaweed can last up to a year frozen or dried.
 Refrigerated, fresh seaweed only lasts a few days.
 If you dry the seaweed, you can store it whole or as a powder.
 For a powder, grind it using a food processor, ninja blender, or similar.
 Sift it through a sieve to get a fine powder.
 And if you’re wondering about nori sheets that you’d use for sushi, yes, you can use them for soapmaking too.

 Seaweed adds some really lovely qualities to handmade soap.
-As a powder, it mainly adds color and scent, and also light exfoliation.
-As a puree (added at trace) or infusion (used for the lye solution) it can also load your bars with silky polysaccharides, making the bars even more silky than usual.
-Polysaccharides are what makes marshmallow extract such a silky and nourishing skin ingredient and why I use it in skin cream.
+As a powder, it mainly adds color and scent and also light exfoliation.
+As a puree (added at trace) or infusion (used for the lye solution), it can also load your bars with silky polysaccharides, making them even more silky than usual.
+Polysaccharides make marshmallow extract such a silky and nourishing skin ingredient, and that is why I use it in skin cream.
 To really make use of them, you should make a water infusion of the seaweed the night before.
 Though I don’t go through that step in this recipe, you can add it if you wish.

 Seaweed is also used in skincare to help delay the signs of aging and to promote collagen production and skin healing.
 Studies have shown that those using bladderwrack (Fucus vesiculosus) gel on the face noticed increased elasticity and decreased skin thickness in just over a month.
 I’m not saying that this soap will do anything to help, but it is an intriguing idea.